Section 3: I Besecks Thee!

 You see?
 Good people.
 If you’ve read this report this far, you should really think about joining/donating.
 Especially since, “The Blue-Blazed Hiking Trail System is one of CFPA’s most visible and lasting contributions to the recreational life of the state.
 The Association’s first Trails Committee, established in 1929, was a small group of visionary outdoorsmen who were to continue their interest in trails for the remainder of their lives.
 Plans were laid out for four initial sections of a statewide forest trail system (New Haven, Waterbury, Litchfield, and Hartford) to be built and maintained by an all-volunteer force.
 This tradition of trail volunteerism continues today, with 100 CFPA volunteer Trail Managers and hundreds of volunteer assistants caring for 825 miles of Blue-Blazed Hiking Trails throughout Connecticut.
 Few organizations can claim such a record of commitment, spanning more than three quarters of a century, with one generation of volunteers passing the torch to the next.”

 Back to the hike at hand… While making my way down the ridge into Wallingford, I found myself high above suburbia with the whir of weed-whackers in the air.
 I don’t mind the visuals of new houses and roads, but for some reason the sounds of central air units and lawn mowers does bother me for some reason.
-Another site from up on high is the Mountain Ridge Resort (formerly the Mountainside Resort) which every corporate lackey has been to for a summer picnic of some sort.

 On the other side of Beseck Mountain is the defunct Powder Ridge ski resort.
 I can’t recall how many closings this place has suffered through; I do recall one warm/snow-less winter where they were just hemorrhaging money a few years ago.
 So they closed up shop… one week before a March blizzard brought a couple feet of fresh snow.
 So they opened up again, only to close for good the next year I think.